shivammathur/ghsvg/README.md

   - A `.ghsrc.js`, `.ghsrc.cjs` or `.ghsrc.mjs` file that exports an object.
   - A `.ghsrc.toml` file.

-### Basic configuration
+### Configuration Options

-- `username`: The username of the account you want the sponsors for.
+- `username`: The GitHub user or organization for fetching the sponsors.
-- `outFile`: The output svg file.
+- `outFile`: The output SVG file.
+- `otherSponsors`: A newline separated file with sponsors from sources other than GitHub Sponsors.
 - `range`: The dollar amount range of sponsorships you want to include.
 - `monthlyTiersRange`: Specify a different range for monthly sponsorships you want to include.
 - `oneTimeTiersRange`: Specify a different range for one-time sponsorships you want to include.